How to know when it's time to leave your relationship

-Being able to tell if a relationship has ‘irretrievably broken down versus the situation where you’re just ‘going through a bad patch’ can be a difficult thing.
-Relationship breakdown is a process after-all – but not a linear one.
-It often involves a see-saw of feelings and emotions; attempts to leave and reconciliations.
+Being able to tell if a relationship is over and has irretrievably broken down versus the situation where you’re just ‘going through a bad patch’ can be a difficult thing.
+Relationship breakdown is a process after all.
+However, it isn’t a linear one.
+It often involves a seesaw of feelings and emotions; attempts to leave and reconciliations.
 It can be tricky to know how you really feel or when you have passed the point of no return.
-Confusingly, it is quite usual for partners to disagree about when and if the point of no return has been passed.
+Confusingly, it is quite normal for partners to disagree about when and if the point of no return has been passed.

-The decisions that a relationship is over and you want to leave can feel especially complicated if there are children involved.
+The decision that a relationship is over and that you want to leave can feel especially complicated if there are children involved.
 Add financial considerations, fear and emotion into the mix and decisions become overwhelming.
 If you find yourself at this point, then here is a process for trying to work through what probably feels like a tangled mess of contradictory feelings.
 This is our guide for how to know when it’s over and when to leave a relationship.

-- Does your partner fulfill your current needs?
+- Does your partner fulfil your current needs?

 - Do you know what needs you want fulfilled?

-- Do you think your partner can ever fulfill your needs?
+- Do you think your partner can ever fulfil your needs?

 - How does it feel if you imagine life without your partner?